Wilson Raj Perumal: Early life and career

-Wilson Raj Perumal's memoir also revealed intricate details about the fixing of a number of 2010 FIFA World Cup warm-up friendly matches involving South Africa, Bulgaria, Colombia, Guatemala, Denmark, Brazil and Tanzania.
+His memoir also revealed intricate details about the fixing of a number of 2010 FIFA World Cup warm-up friendly matches involving South Africa, Bulgaria, Colombia, Guatemala, Denmark, Brazil and Tanzania.
 The revelations were confirmed by a FIFA report, excerpts of which appeared on the New York Times a month after the book's publication.

 Wilson Raj Perumal appeared in his first televised interview on 26 August 2014, on CNN.
 During the interview, he boasted about having fixed up to 100 games, including FIFA World Cup qualification matches.

 On 17 February 2015, the investigative journalism website Invisible Dog issued a press release stating that the film rights to the book Kelong Kings were optioned by Gianni Nunnari's Hollywood Gang productions, who were developing a feature film based on the match-fixer's autobiography.
 Later press releases from the Invisible Dog website stated that the film rights were then optioned by Boundary Stone Films, but that they also expired before reaching production stage.
 The rights to the story are currently with the authors of the book 'Kelong Kings'.

-On 19 February 2015, Al Jazeera English aired an investigative report called "killing the Ball", produced by Invisible Dog, in which Wilson Raj Perumal described how he ferried the Nigerian national football team to the 2010 FIFA World Cup in South Africa by rigging their qualification match against Kenya, played on 14 November 2009, in Nairobi.
+On 19 February 2015, Al Jazeera English aired an investigative report called "Killing the Ball", produced by Invisible Dog, in which Wilson Raj Perumal described how he ferried the Nigerian national football team to the 2010 FIFA World Cup in South Africa by rigging their qualification match against Kenya, played on 14 November 2009, in Nairobi.
 The report 'Killing the Ball' was a finalist of the British Journalism Awards 2015.

+Perumal has been linked to referee Ibrahim Chaibou of Niger, who was banned for life by FIFA in November 2019 for manipulating numerous results of friendly games he was assigned to officiate.
+Although Chaibou denied knowing Perumal, FIFA investigators linked both men.
+In July 2020, he was arrested in Hungary in connection with human trafficking.

+In May 2025, he was convicted of human trafficking and sentenced to 11 years imprisonment.

+Personal life

+He was formerly married to Belle Istenes (born 1991).
+They have four children.